jumpbytehq/cordova-plugin-forcenetwork/README.md

 iOS only at the moment.

-Ensure we always have internet available and invite user to change its settings if not.
+Ensure we always have WiFi available and invite user to change its settings if not.

 This plugin use cordova [network-information](https://github.com/apache/cordova-plugin-network-information) and [dialogs](https://github.com/apache/cordova-plugin-dialogs) plugins.

 Connexion status is checked on : online, offline, resume

+:warning: plugin should add a `CFBundleURLTypes` in the app `plist` file.
+Make sure it is.

 ## Installation